espectroPW/3d_model_auto_cutter/README.md

 - Split preview updates automatically as you change settings
 - Shows how many parts will be created
 - Displays estimated dimensions for each part
+- Click "📐 Show Split" to see 3D model with split grid overlay

 ### 4. Set Output Directory
 - Click **"📁"** next to Output field